 Calvin Klein benefited from SP eCommerce’s agility and rapid turnarounds from development to launch.
 Flexible timelines and a single, dedicated point of contact helped Calvin Klein avoid the problems that accompany working with multiple partners and approvals.

-SP eCommerce’s expertise with the Demandware platform proved valuable in helping Calvin Klein to take webstores live across multiple markets in a comparatively short time.
+SP eCommerce’s expertise proved valuable in helping Calvin Klein to take webstores live across multiple markets in a comparatively short time.
 Leveraging SP eCommerce’s store operations and customer care teams also helped Calvin Klein scale across the region while keeping manpower and operation costs to a minimum.

 Head of eCommerce, Calvin Klein Asia